When you hear the word jousting, what do you think of?

 Now you’ve got the lowdown with our jousting facts, you’re all set to impress your pals at Spectacular Jousting.

-We’re looking forward to welcoming you on Saturday 28 and Sunday 29 July at Caerlaverock Castle.
-Suffering from the ‘History Bug?’ be sure to come along and treat your Knight Fever!
+We’re looking forward to welcoming you on Saturday 30 and Sunday 31 July at Caerlaverock Castle!

-Buy your tickets online in advance for 10% discount.
+Advance booking required.
 Remember, this event is free for Historic Scotland members!
-And don’t forget to share your photos with us online using the hashtag #GetTheBug
+And don’t forget to share your photos with us by tagging @welovehistory.